 Owner of M.J.T.
 Builders, knowledge of county permitting and planning, private firefighter, advocate for ADUs and affordable tiny homes, former candidate for District 1 Supervisor in Nevada County

 Nevada County Department of Social Services, Transportation Officer for CA Army National Guard, Health Technician II Bilingual (Spanish) for N.C.
 Department of Public Health WIC Program, Therapeutic Behavioral Science Coach & Lead Mental Health Worker for Milhous Children's Services

-Graduate of UCLA with degrees in Political Science and Urban Planning, MSW from the University of Washington, volunteer for AmeriCorps, worked for supportive housing for the mentally-ill homeless, presently a therapist and case worker for a homeless nonprofit in Seattle
+Graduate of UCLA with degrees in Political Science and Urban Planning, MSW from the University of Washington, volunteer for AmeriCorps, worked for supportive housing for the mentally-ill homeless, former case worker for a homeless nonprofit, presently a family therapist